 Registrant has joint marketing agreements with banking institutions such as banks, trust companies, and credit unions.
 If a client is introduced to the Registrant by a banking institution as a result of these joint marketing agreements, Registrant shares a portion of its investment management fee with that banking institution in accordance with the requirements under the Advisers Act, and other federal and state securities law requirements.
 Shared fees shall be paid solely from the Registrant's investment management fee, and shall not result in any additional charge to the client.
 At the time that the client is introduced to the Registrant by a banking institution, the banking institution shall disclose the nature of its relationship, and shall provide each prospective client with a copy of the Registrant's written disclosure document and with a copy of the written disclosure statement disclosing the terms of the arrangement between the Registrant and the banking institution, including the compensation to be received by the banking institution from the Registrant.
-Clients should be aware that, even though a banking institution has referred the client to Registrant, any investments managed by the Registrant are not deposits with the banking institution, are not guaranteed by the banking institution, are not guaranteed by the banking institution, are not guaranteed by the banking institution offers banking products and services that are not services of Registrant, and the banking institution can have a financial incentive to recommend those products and services to the client instead of introducing the client to Registrant.
+Clients should be aware that, even though a banking institution has referred the client to Registrant, any investments managed by the Registrant are not deposits with the banking institution, are not guaranteed by the banking institution, are not guaranteed by any governmental entity, and are subject to the same risks as any other investments and can lose value.
+Conflict of Interest: The banking institution offers banking products and services that are not services of Registrant, and the banking institution can have a financial incentive to recommend those products and services to the client instead of introducing the client to Registrant.